Scholarly Editing

 Scholarly Editing Logo

-Noelle Baker and Kathryn Tomasek are co-editors in chief.
+Noelle A, Baker is editor in chief and Bob Riter is managing editor.
 Revived in 2020, the journal was edited by Amanda Gailey and Andrew Jewell from 2012 to 2017.
 From 1979 to 2012, the Association for Documentary Editing published the journal’s predecessor, Documentary Editing, a print publication that evolved from a newsletter format to a quarterly and then annual journal.
 At this time, issues of Documentary Editing cannot be posted online due to copyright concerns.

 Tables of content from Documentary Editing